The Evolving Landscape of Advanced Prostate Cancer Treatment: A Guidelines and Case-Based Discussion (2021)

 Designed for residents, fellows and APPs as well as urologists and other health care providers who care for patients with prostate cancer, this interactive hybrid forum will focus on the application of knowledge with case studies and small group discussion via breakout rooms integrated throughout the day.
 A flipped classroom approach will be utilized.
 Register early to receive the Prework Library which will be available to all registered participants in August 2021.
 Participants will be expected to complete the Prework Library in advance of attending the live course - complete the prework on your own time, at your convenience.
 Then, come prepared on September 9 to actively engage with peers as you apply what you've learned.

-Pre-registration is required for the in person and virtual offering as space is limited for both.
+Pre-registration is required as space is limited.

 Needs assessment findings show strong support for continued development of courses and educational materials specifically targeted at residents and fellows that cover the medical management of advanced prostate cancer.
 This activity may also be of interest to urologists and other health care providers who care for patients with prostate cancer.